 2. Move quickly

-Homes go under contract fast.
+Homes for sale go under contract fast.
 Be ready to tour and act.

 3. Use a local agent